His Early Life and Quest for Knowledge

 Institutionalizing the Field of Black History

-As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning black life and history.
-In an attempt to correct such an obvious oversight, Woodson, in 1915, co-founded the Association for the Study of Negro Life and History, Inc., now known as the Association for the Study of African American Life and History, Inc. (ASALH).
-The organization aimed to inform the American public about the contributions of black Americans in the formation of the country, its history, and culture.
-In July 1922, when Woodson moved into his home at 1538 9th Street, N.W. in Washington, D.C., he located the association's headquarters on the first floor.
+As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning Black life and history.
+In an attempt to correct such an obvious oversight, Woodson, on September 9,1915, co-founded the Association for the Study of Negro Life and History, Inc., now known as the Association for the Study of African American Life and History, Inc. (ASALH).
+The organization aimed to inform the American public about the contributions of Black Americans in the formation of the country, its history, and culture.
+On July 18, 1922, he purchased his home at 1538 Ninth Street, N.W. in Washington, D.C., and he located the association's headquarters on the first floor.
 He resided on the third floor of the home until his death on April 3, 1950.

 A Champion of Women and a Mentor to Many